Me gotta go, pole the pirogue down the bayou.

 Jambalaya and a crawfish pie and filé gumbo,

 Son of a gun, we’ll have big fun on the bayou.

-A few of the words from the famous song and this is my low carb rendition of Shrimp & Smoked Sausage Jambalaya.
+Low Carb Shrimp & Smoked Sausage Jambalaya.
+A few of the words from the famous song and this is my rendition of Shrimp & Smoked Sausage Jambalaya.
 You will absolutely need a recipe of Cauliflower Grits as it is part of the recipe that makes it low carb.
 To tell you the truth, I no longer mash cauliflower.
 I much prefer the grits as they do not “weep” after freezing and have nearly zero liquid in them.
-They truly are the consistency of grits and I am hoping after you make them you will agree and you will see lots of associated recipes listed there and this one will be soon.
+They truly are the consistency of grits and I am hoping after you make them you will agree and you will see lots of associated recipes listed there.

 As I am a Type II diabetic, all recipes on this website are low carb and diabetic friendly.

 - 12-16 Oz Smoked Sausage (Andoille Is Best)

 - 12-16 Shrimp Or About ½ Lb (More Is Always Better)